shashank-samavedula/BITS-F464-ML/README.md

 # BITS-F464-ML
-My notes, assignments and project of the course BITS F464 Machine Learning taught in Sem II 2023-24 at BITS Pilani, Hyderabad Campus.
+My notes, assignments and project of the course BITS F464 Machine Learning taught by Prof. Manik Gupta in Sem II 2023-24 at BITS Pilani, Hyderabad Campus.

 **Assignment - 1**